 That is not news reporting or even commenting with any trace of objectivity or truthfulness.
 It is propagandistic hype, used to paint all men with the same broad brush.

 Odd, Charles Adler is a man, I suppose.
 His voice sounds like the voice of a man, although his words don’t.
 I wonder whether any woman ever accused him of abusing her.
 Perhaps that is still to come.
 It is entirely possible, for any man, even for Charles Adler.
-The likelihood of that happening is far greater than Charles Adler ever living up to his assuming his share of the guilt that he assigned to all men, namely that if he is ever accused by a woman of abusing her – whether the abuse took place or not – Charles Adler then becomes in his own words “a piece of human garbage” capable of killing his accuser by shooting her in the head.
+The likelihood of that happening is far greater than Charles Adler ever living up to assuming his share of the guilt that he assigned to all men, namely that, if he is ever accused by a woman of abusing her – whether the abuse took place or not, Charles Adler then becomes in his own words “a piece of human garbage” capable of killing his accuser by shooting her in the head.

 Charles Adler should consider this: false accusations are as old as humanity – even the Bible tells us so.
 It takes collaborators like Charles Adler to make them stick, and they almost invariably cause far more serious harm than the alleged abuse did (allowing in the process for good incomes to be earned by a lot of people in the resulting theater plays (a.k.a. court hearings) and associated industry surrounding them).

 False abuse allegations are serious acts of interpersonal (often domestic) violence.
 They often destroy the lives of the falsely accused.
 It takes people like Charles Adler to have them come out that way or, at the very least, to have them stick to an individual like you-know-what to a blanket.